• Treated wastewater now being used in production in a ‘closed loop’ model

 Damien de Keyser, CEO of Hydria, is also proud of the partnership, and emphasizes: “Having successfully tested the use of our ‘Re-Use’ water at the Brussels South wastewater treatment plant, we are now looking forward to providing our first customer, Audi Brussels, with this high-quality water, helping to conserve this valuable resource.”

-The Brussels plant has been using renewable energy since 2018, making it the world’s first certified carbon-neutral high-volume production plant in the premium segment.
-Since 2018, the plant has been producing fully electric models – currently, the Audi Q8 e-tron and Audi Q8 Sportback e-tron roll off the line here.
+The Brussels plant has been using renewable energy since 2018, making it the world’s first certified carbon-neutral high-volume production1 plant in the premium segment.
+Since 2018, the plant has been producing fully electric models – currently, the Audi Q8 e-tron and Audi Q8 e-tron Sportback roll off the line here.
 As a pioneering example of a sustainable production site, Audi Brussels strives to continuously optimize its use of resources by deploying efficient technologies in its processes.

 The initiative takes place in the context of Audi’s cross-site environmental program Mission:Zero, of which one key component is the efficient use of water.
 Audi plans to halve its ecologically weighted water consumption value by 2035.
 Other areas of activity in Mission:Zero include resource efficiency, decarbonization, and the protection and preservation of biodiversity.
 The company’s vision is to create a circular economy where resources such as plastics, water, and other raw materials are used in closed cycles.
 Pilot projects are intended to pave the way for a long-term circular system.